Fayetteville in Talladega County, Alabama — The American South (East South Central)

 Erected 1954 by Alabama Historical Association.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 30, 2012, by Timothy Carr of Birmingham, Alabama.
-This page has been viewed 464 times since then and 30 times this year.
+It was originally submitted on July 30, 2012, by Timothy Carr of Birmingham, Alabama.
+This page has been viewed 533 times since then and 12 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on July 30, 2012, by Timothy Carr of Birmingham, Alabama. • Craig Swain was the editor who published this page.